codercreative/pig-game-react/README.md

 Place buttons below the player sections on smaller screens to make the layout more accessible.

 Still some general CSS touch-ups needed.

-### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+For example: Need to make the game buttons' placement static regardless of whether the die is visible or not.